Paulkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task15: a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 Task15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 Task16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+Task17: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.